DryFire Version 5 User Guide

 Some people have fitted the switch the other way round so it is activated when pressed against the back of the trigger guard.
 There is no "right" or "wrong" way - as long as it works!

-The Universal Gun Assembly (UGA) (shown below) sends out a short pulse of infrared (IR) light when you press the trigger.
+The Universal Gun Assembly (UGA) (shown below) sends out a short pulse of low power infrared (IR) laser light when you press the trigger.
 IR is invisible to the human eye but can still be dangerous so never look directly into the laser and never point it at anyone

 - Clamp the UGA under your barrel - close to the end of the forestock.

 - Plug the trigger switch cable into the socket on the back of the UGA.

 - Secure the excess cable out of the way.

 - Switch on the UGA - the red LED will flash.